microsoft/FluidFramework/docs/content/docs/testing/tinylicious.md

 The `AzureClient` supports both instantiating against a deployed Azure Fluid Relay service instance for production scenarios, as well as against a local, in-memory service instance, known as Tinylicious, for development purposes.

-`AzureClient` can be connected to a local Tinylicious instance by passing in the tenant ID as `local`, the orderer and storage URLs  pointing to the Tinylicious instance on the default values of `http://localhost:7070`.
+`AzureClient` can be connected to a `Azure local service (Tinylicious)` instance by passing in the tenant ID as `local`, the orderer and storage URLs  pointing to the Tinylicious instance on the default values of `http://localhost:7070`.
 You can use `InsecureTokenProvider` for token resolution while running the service locally for development purposes.

 In the below code snippet, `AzureClient` is pointing to Tinylicious service.
 This is providing you with an added feature to work with both the local Tinylicious service and the deployed Azure Fluid Relay service. `TinyliciousClient` only works with local Tinylicous service.